-Consultancy Salary Review 2022
+Consultancy Salary Review 2023

-Prism Executive Recruitment: Consultancy Salary Review 2022
+Prism Executive Recruitment: Consultancy Salary Review 2023

-In Q2 2022 we undertook our annual review of UK Management Consultancy salaries.
-This was compiled using a variety of sources including our clients and candidates and other recruiters, as well as additional information both private and published (we don't include large firm Partner and other equivalent Executive grades).
+In Q1 2023 we undertook our annual review of UK Management Consultancy salaries.
+This was compiled using a variety of sources including our clients, candidates and other recruiters, as well as additional information both private and published.